HussainAhmad05/Smart_HPA/README.md

 ### SmartHPA

-This repository contains implementation details of hierarchical architecture and resource-efficient heuristics of Smart HPA, which allows the exchange of resources among microservices, facilitating effective auto-scaling of microservices in resource-constrained environments.
+This repository contains codebase and implementation details of hierarchical architecture and resource-efficient heuristics of Smart HPA, which allows the exchange of resources among microservices, facilitating effective auto-scaling of microservices in resource-constrained environments.

 ### Table of Contents